 Research shows that these alternative therapies are gaining more and more popularity; the National Institute of Health estimates that nearly 40% of Americans integrate alternative therapies into their health plans.
 For many children and adults struggling with physical and cognitive disabilities, therapeutic riding complements their traditional therapies in a unique way.
 Unlike traditional therapies, riding forces the rider to exercise the entire body at once, and the relationship between a rider and horse can build confidence, trust, and motivation.

-Unfortunately, equine therapies can often be costly and difficult to find.
-Horse ownership is expensive; the average horse requires over $5,000 per year in feed, stable costs, veterinary costs, and other expenses (University of Maine Cooperative Extension, 2011).
-In addition to arena expenses, adaptive equipment, and instructor salaries, therapeutic riding programs can cost upwards of $100 per session.
+Equine therapies can often be costly and difficult to find.
+Horse ownership is expensive; the average horse requires approximately $10,000 per year in feed, stable costs, veterinary costs, and other expenses.
+Additionally, there are expenses for the arena, adaptive equipment, insurance, and administrative/overhead, which can make make the cost of therapeutic riding programs out of reach for some.
 While many therapeutic riding programs are offered by nonprofit organizations, the cost restricts the number of available services, and many have waitlists.

 While there are almost 850 PATH-accredited therapeutic riding centers in the United States, Orange County is home to only two, including our center.
 Furthermore, the only other provider is located in South Orange County, creating transportation barriers for many riders in other areas.
 The costs of these services can also be a barrier; of those living with disabilities, 29.7% live in poverty, compared with 11.7% of the general population (American Community Survey, 5-year estimates), making low-cost and local therapeutic riding services all the more important.